Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Prioritize Goal Selection?

 \subsection{Automatic Curriculum Learning for Goal Selection}

 In real-world scenarios, goal spaces can be too large for the agent to master all goals in its lifetime.
 Some goals might be trivial, others impossible.
 Some goals might be reached by chance sometimes, although the agent cannot make any progress on them.
 Some goals might be reachable only after the agent mastered more basic skills.
-For all these reasons, it is important to endow intrinsically motivated agents learning in open-ended scenarios with the ability to optimize their goal selection mechanism.
-This ability is a particular case of Automatic Curriculum Learning applied for goal selection: mechanisms that organize goal sampling so as to maximize the long-term performance improvement (distal objective).
+For all these reasons, it is important to endow autotelic agents learning in open-ended scenarios with the ability to optimize their goal selection mechanism.
+This ability is a particular case of \textit{automatic curriculum learning} \textsc{acl} applied for goal selection: mechanisms that organize goal sampling so as to maximize the long-term performance improvement (distal objective).
 As this objective is usually not directly differentiable, curriculum learning techniques usually rely on a proximal objective.
-In this section, we look at various proximal objectives used in automatic curriculum learning (ACL) strategies to organize goal selection.
-Interested readers can refer to \citet{portelas2020automatic}, which present a broader review of ACL methods for \rl.
+In this section, we look at various proximal objectives used in automatic curriculum learning strategies to organize goal selection.
+Interested readers can refer to \shortciteA{portelas2020automatic}, which present a broader review of \textsc{acl} methods for \rl.
+Note that knowledge-based \ims can rely on similar proxies but focus on the optimization of the experienced states instead of on the selection of goals (\eg maximize next-state prediction errors).
+A recent review of knowledge-based \im approaches can be found in \shortciteA{linke2019adapting}.